-- Prohibited from entering into financial transactions or providing financial assistance or services, etc., in relation to securities or certificates of deposit and the making of new loans and credit for the Russian Government, the Central Bank of the Russian Federation and any person or legal arrangement that is owned or controlled by them.
-(The prohibition does not apply to loans or credit that have a specific and documented objective of making funds available for trade which does not involve the export from, transhipment in or transit through, Singapore or any other jurisdiction to Russia of the items above.) - Prohibited from entering into financial transactions or providing financial assistance or services, etc., in relation to the regions of Donetsk and Luhansk in the following sectors: (i) transport; (ii) telecommunications; (iii) energy; and (iv) prospecting, exploration and production of oil, gas and mineral resources. - Prohibited from entering into or facilitating any digital payment token transaction where the proceeds or benefits from such transaction may be used to facilitate any of the transactions or activities prohibited above. - Required to immediately inform the MAS of any fact or information about any transaction, proposed transaction, act or thing prohibited by the above.
+- prohibited from entering into financial transactions or providing financial assistance or services, etc., in relation to securities or certificates of deposit and the making of new loans and credit for the Russian Government, the Central Bank of the Russian Federation and any person or legal arrangement that is owned or controlled by them.
+The prohibition does not apply to loans or credit that have a specific and documented objective of making funds available for trade which does not involve the export from, transhipment in or transit through, Singapore or any other jurisdiction to Russia of the items above. - prohibited from entering into financial transactions or providing financial assistance or services, etc., in relation to the regions of Donetsk and Luhansk in the following sectors: (1) transport; (2) telecommunications; (3) energy; and (4) prospecting, exploration and production of oil, gas and mineral resources. - prohibited from entering into or facilitating any digital payment token transaction where the proceeds or benefits from such transaction may be used to facilitate any of the transactions or activities prohibited above. - required immediately to inform the MAS of any fact or information about any transaction, proposed transaction, act or thing prohibited by the above.